 Malabsorption is common with Crohn’s disease.
 It can lead to nutritional deficiencies as scarred and damaged tissues fail to absorb nutrients properly.
 If you have chronic diarrhea, your intestines may not have time to absorb nutrients.
 Malabsorption can also lead to anemia and malnutrition.

-RLS is extreme discomfort in one or both legs when sitting or lying down.
+RLS is a feeling of needing to move one or both legs when sitting or lying down.
 It may improve when your Crohn’s is treated, or it may need to be treated separately.

 Crohn’s disease increases your risk of developing colon cancer.
 Regular screenings are recommended.